equinusocio/native-elements/README.md

 }
 ```

 **⚠️ NOTE: The `--accent-color` property has been added to the theme just to simplify the accent color customization.
-By default elements don't use this property and you are able to add your own color palettes and apply them to the Native Elements properties bay replacing their default value.**
+By default elements don't use this property**